carolekoziol/recipes/docs/desserts/banana_bread.md

 - 2 to 3 very ripe bananas, peeled (about 1 1/4 to 1 1/2 cups mashed)
 - 1 1/2 cups of all-purpose flour
-- 1/3 cup melted butter, unsalted or salted
+- 1/3 cup (76 g) melted butter, unsalted or salted
 - 1 teaspoon baking soda
 - Pinch of salt
 - 1/2 cup sugar (cane sugar etc.)
-- 1 large egg, beaten
+- 1 large egg
 - 1 teaspoon vanilla extract
-- 1/4 cup chopped walnuts or chocolate chips (Optional)
+- 1/2 cup chopped walnuts or chocolate chips (Optional)

 ### Instructions

 1. Preheat the oven to 350°F, and butter a 4x8-inch loaf pan.
-2. In a mixing bowl, mash the ripe bananas with a fork until completely smooth.
-Stir the melted butter into the mashed bananas.
+2. Beat the egg in a mixing bowl
+1. Add the ripe bananas, and mash with a fork until completely smooth.
-3. Mix in the baking soda and salt.
-Stir in the sugar, beaten egg, and vanilla extract.
-Mix in the flour.
+1. Stir in the melted butter, sugar, and vanilla.
+1. In a separate mixing bowl, stir the flour and baking soda together.
+3. Slowly, add the flour mixture to the wet ingredients, while stirring.
+1. Mix in the optional walnuts and/or chocolate chips.
 4. Pour the batter into your prepared loaf pan.
-Add the chopped walnuts or chocolate chips and mix well.
-5. Bake for 50 minutes to 1 hour at 350°F, or until a tester inserted into the centre comes out clean.
+5. Bake for 50 minutes to 1 hour at 350°F.
 6. Remove from oven and let cool in the pan for a few minutes.
-Then remove the banana bread from the pan and let cool completely before serving.
+1. Remove the bread from the pan and let cool completely before serving.

 Slice and serve.